 Refinancing: ARM vs. Fixed Rate Loans

 If you currently have an Adjustable Rate Mortgage (ARM), then your interest rate is set for a certain period, and once that period ends, it adjusts at set intervals.
 For example, a 5/1 ARM would have a set interest rate for the first 5 years, and at the end of the 5 years adjust to a new rate on an annual basis for the life of the loan.
-ARMs typically have a lower initial interest rate than a fixed-rate mortgage, because you are taking on the risk of the rate increases after the first term ends.
-Now is a great time to look at refinancing an ARM into a fixed-rate mortgage.
-With interest rates as low as they are, the initial ARM rates are not as competitive, and you can lock into a low rate for the life of the loan with no adjustments.
+ARMs typically have a lower initial interest rate than a fixed-rate mortgage because you are taking on the risk of the rate increases after the first term ends.
+It’s always a great time to look at refinancing an ARM into a fixed-rate mortgage to see if it makes sense.

 A lot of the time refinances require less documents than the previous mortgage loan since you have already been approved in the past.
 It depends on the loan program, and what you are eligible for.
-Something else that refinances sometimes offer are Property Inspection Waivers, or PIWs.
-This is a document that is signed in place of an appraisal being done, which can make the file able to close sooner, and takes the fee of the appraisal out of the loan.
-Every loan is different and completely dependent on the borrower’s personal financial situation, but if any of these benefits seem like they might apply to you, reach out to a loan officer today to see what they can do for you.
+Something else that refinances sometime offers are Property Inspection Waivers, or PIWs.
+This is a document that is signed in place of an appraisal being done, which can make the file able to close sooner and take the fee of the appraisal out of the loan.
+Every loan is different and completely dependent on the borrower’s personal financial situation, but if any of these benefits seem like they might apply to you, reach out to a Loan officer today to see what they can do for you.
 Even if you aren’t sure if any of them do, it never hurts to have them run some scenarios with you.
-Refinancing is all about saving you money in the long run, and freeing you up to meet your other financial goals.
+Refinancing is all about saving you money in the long run and freeing you up to meet your other financial goals.